CompPhysVienna/n2p2/src/doc-sphinx/source/Topics/cfg_file.rst

 possible to mix periodic and non-periodic structures.
 Also, configurations may contain different numbers of atoms.
-If atoms in a periodic structure are initially outside of the simulation box they will be automatically mapped back into the box (see nnp::Structure::remap()).
+If atoms in a periodic structure are initially outside of the simulation box they will be automatically mapped back into the box (see :func:`nnp::Structure::remap`).
 Here is an example configuration file with 3 structures, 2 periodic and 1 non-periodic:

 .. code-block:: none